multimirkin/rsschool-cv/cv.md

 ## Skills and courses:

-> I am familiar a bit with HTML, CSS and JS programming langages.
-Use to take a self study Front-End Engeneering course at [CodeCademy](codecademy.com) in a past and would like to advanced further with my knoledge by attending in this course programm.
+> I am familiar a bit with HTML, CSS and JS programming languages.
+Also experienced with Adobe Illustrator and Photoshop.
+Used to take a self study Front-End Engeneering course at [CodeCademy](codecademy.com) in a past and would like to advanced further with my knoledge by attending in this course programm.

 ## Code example: